 Why MPFL reconstruction is nowadays preferred to medial reefing

-MPFL reconstruction may be done after patellar dislocation has torn the medial patellofemoral ligament.
 The procedure uses a harvested ligament and bone tunnels in both patella and femur.
 It gives a strong reconstruction but is quite invasive.
-Medial reefing, on the other hand, tightens up the same area but does not use bone tunnels but only soft tissues.
+Medial reefing, in contrast, tightens up the soft tissues in the same area without using bone tunnels.

 Back to top